AI-Powered Automated Patching

 XX.
 Evaluation Metrics (Defined but Not Measured)

-- Mean Time-to-Fix (MTTF): Average elapsed time from detection to merged fix
+- Mean Time-to-Fix (MTTF): How long from bug detection to merged patch?

-- False-Positive Patch Rate: Patches that pass tests but introduce regressions
+- False-Positive Patch Rate: Patches that pass tests but break something in production

 XXI.
 Why Automated Remediation Remains Hard